Why Money Is Green and Other Colorful Facts You Never Thought About—Until Now

-Some believe the peacemaking symbol comes from the bland garb of ancient times.
+You may already know the dark, untold story behind the peace sign, but some believe this peacemaking symbol comes from the bland garb of ancient times.
 Soldiers and civilians alike had white clothes handy, and since they were highly visible against neutral backgrounds, the clothes could be waved to easily convey passivity.
+If you want to learn more about flags, check out the meaning behind all 50 state flags.

 If you hailed a New York City cab in 1905, a car painted red and green would screech to a halt before you.
 So how did the color change from two-tone to bumblebee-bright?
-In 1907, Albert Rockwell created a taxi cab with an innovative 15-horsepower engine at his car company in Connecticut.
+In 1907, Albert Rockwell created a taxicab with an innovative 15-horsepower engine at his car company in Connecticut.
 Legend has it that his wife suggested the cars be painted yellow, and they’ve been that way ever since.
 By 1909, yellow taxis were zipping around New York City, courtesy of Rockwell’s cab company.
+Here are some secrets taxi drivers won’t tell you.

-Fate would have it that hot pink dye was readily available at the Fleer Chewing Gum Company when employee Walter Diemer experimented in 1928 with a new gum recipe—as he liked to do in his spare time.
+Fate would have it that hot pink dye was readily available at the Fleer Chewing Gum Company when employee Walter Diemer experimented in 1928 with a new gum recipe, as he liked to do in his spare time.
 The 23-year-old created a less sticky and more flexible formula that resulted in bigger bubbles.
 He poured pink dye into the batch, and America’s favorite oral fixation was born.
+You’ll be surprised to learn that these foods were invented by accident.

-There are a lot of myths surrounding the martial arts’ most prestigious designation.
+There are a lot of myths surrounding the martial art’s most prestigious designation.
 The most likely story, however, claims that white belts used to be dyed to a new color upon a student’s advancement to a higher level.
 Hence the increasingly darker order: white, yellow, orange, green, blue, purple, brown, red, and black.
+Here are 9 random things you never knew had an official color.

 Shows like Orange Is the New Black have colored the perception of everyday prison garb.
 To set the record straight: Some say that prisons started putting inmates in orange uniforms to make them easy to spot while in transit or in public.
 As for day-to-day uniforms, it depends on the prison.
 California outfits its male prisoners in denim jeans and jackets and blue chambray shirts, while the federal maximum security prison in Florence, Colorado, issues khaki trousers and tops.

-Some scholars say we have an old nautical award to thank.
+If you’ve ever won one of these bad boys, congratulations!
+Some scholars say we have an old nautical award to thank for this type of award.
 In the 1860s, the Blue Riband—a pennant flown from a ship’s mast—was a prize given to the passenger ship making the fastest transatlantic crossing.
 Scholars speculate that over time, the spelling blue riband was changed to blue ribbon, serving as a symbol of general excellence.
+Check out these cool facts about Olympic medals.